 Businesses can take a strategic approach to CYOD by only allocating devices to certain people.
 However, BYOD will still remain more inclusive, flexible, and cost-effective in the long term.

-No 2020 mobile management trend analysis would be complete without mentioning 5G.
-In the future, powerful 5G networks will keep employees more connected than ever, with higher data rates and lower latency – so end-users experience fewer delays.
+In the not too distant future, powerful 5G networks will keep employees more connected than ever, with higher data rates and lower latency – so end-users experience fewer delays.

 Consumer demand for 5G has gained momentum, and employees might well already be fully-equipped with 5G-ready devices.
 For enterprise businesses, this lessens the financial impact of providing the latest and greatest technology for each device holder.
 Employees will be autonomously engaging with 5G technology in their personal lives, making it easier to fulfil your organizational 5G objectives.